nrs32/curvy-graphs/packages/curvy-graphs/README.md

 - **yAxis**: `{ ... }` — Y-axis configuration:
   - **labeledPoints**: `LabeledYPoint[]` — Array of `{ y, yLabel }` for axis labels and ticks.

-    Note: The `generateLabeledYPoints` helper function can generate your labeledYPoints!
-There is a section for `generateLabeledYPoints` under [Parts - Advanced Use](#parts---advanced-use).
+    Note: The [`generateLabeledYPoints`](#generatelabeledypoints-helper-method) helper function can generate your labeledYPoints!
   - **getExtendedYLabel**: `(y: number) => string` (optional) — Used to label the extra Y-axis space added when `spaceBelowData` is used.
 Defaults to empty labels.
   - **labelFrequency**: `number` (optional) — Show a label on every nth tick mark.
 Default is 1.
   - **showGuideLines**: `boolean` (optional) — Show horizontal guidelines behind chart.
 Default is true.